Hervian/safety-mirror/README.md

 Note that the project requires Java 8 or above.

+## Dependency Management

-Note also, that since this project is not in any Maven repo you must use [JitPack](https://jitpack.io/) to add the dependency.
+Since this project is not in any Maven repo you must use [JitPack](https://jitpack.io/) to add the dependency.

+## Related projects
+See [lambda-factory](https://github.com/Hervian/lambda-factory), which makes your Method invocations as fast as direct method invocation.